WoodrowShigeru/InteractiveVarDump/README.md

 An interactive alternative to PHP's native `var_dump()` function, insofar as it lets you collapse and expand the individual children.

 You can also click on an array key or object property in order to display the path.
+Use triple-click for copy-n-paste.

 ![Example dump](example.png)